DinoChiesa/apigee-proxy-generator/README.md

 In this example, the tool that applies the template is generic.
 The template itself and the configuration that gets applied, can vary, for different purposes.
 There are a few example templates here, but you could write your own.
+And of course you can write your own configuration data, too.

+## Why use a Template?

+Writing a template, and then separating out configuration data from that template, is more complicated than just writing the configuration for an API proxy, directly.
+So why do it?
+Why go to the trouble?

+The reason you'd want to write a template and "genericize" the proxy bundle, is if you have a number of different data sources or data sets, and want to produce similarly-structured API proxies across those data sets, then you might want to use a template for that purpose.

 ## Example Templates Included here